thingsboard/thingsboard.github.io/_includes/docs/edge/user-guide/edge-management.md

 {% include images-gallery.html imageCollection="downlinks" %}

-#### Force Synchronization Procedure
+### Force Synchronization Procedure

 During a network outage, or some other communication problem **ThingsBoard Edge** could become out of sync from the **Cloud**.
 The Edge instance continues operating independently, collecting telemetry data, processing device events, and applying local rules.
 However, this data and state changes does not reach the Cloud, leading to inconsistencies.

-To ensure that both the **ThingsBoard Edge** and **Cloud** are aligned to deliver accurate and efficient IoT functionality, user is able to force synchronization process.
+To ensure that both the **ThingsBoard Edge** and **Cloud** are aligned to deliver accurate and efficient IoT functionality, the synchronisation process can be forced.

 To force synchronization procedure, go to the **Edge management > Instances** section of your Cloud (Server), click on the **Edge** and then, click the **"Sync Edge"** button: